MagerlinC/psychological-safety-toolbox/blog/2024-08-17-backend-frontend.md

 These days, it’s easier than ever to bridge this gap.
 Amazing code-sharing solutions like tRPC or generated types can be great enablers of reducing the divide between layers of architecture.
 You can utilize these tools to pull a so-called inverse Conway maneuver; designing your organization around the technology.

-Of course there are exceptions to this take; if you’re building an API that gets consumed by many different external clients, it might make sense to hire and label a team explicitly for that.
-And hey, you know your context best, so do what works for you.
+Of course there are exceptions to the above; if you’re building an API that gets consumed by many different external clients, and you've designed your team around the [x-as-a-service model](https://teamtopologies.com/key-concepts), you're probaly good to go.
+In fact, so long as you're actively evaluating whether a given structure works for your organization, you are probably going to be fine in the long run.

-But I have seen many companies that build one product, consisting of one API, which is consumed by one client, who still divide their architecture, people and culture this way.
+But I have seen many organizations that build one product, consisting of one API, which is consumed by one client, who still divide their architecture, people and culture this way.
-Not because it works, but because it’s the way we’re used to.
+Not because of an active decision, but because it’s the way we’re used to.

 The result is inefficient - and if you ask me - uninspiring to partake in.

+On the other hand, I've now worked in three separate organizations where we've actively tried to break down these barriers, and the results have been amazing.
+It takes hard work, and it's paramount that your engineers get the support they need to bridge the gap, and that you do it _with_ them, not _to_ them.
+But if you succeed, you will see so many benefits for both the engineering department and the organization at large in places you weren't even expecting.

+And more importantly - to me as an engineer anyway - it's way more fun.
+Or as one of my fellow engineers put it during the tail-end of one such transition:

+"I've spent the last few months working on things I didn't feel good enough at to do.
+And...
+I don't know, it just keeps on working."

 !["Product Developers diagram"](/img/frontend-backend-teams.png "Product Developers diagram")